-Today, the JWP route offers some of the most adventurous paddling in the U.S. Across six southwestern states, paddlers will find a surprising variety of trips.
-Enjoy flatwater floats through Canyonlands and the Uinta Basin; whitewater kayaking or rafting in Dinosaur National Monument and Cataract Canyon; afternoon paddleboarding on Flaming Gorge Reservoir and Lake Powell; multiday expeditions through Desolation Canyon and the Grand Canyon; and much more, including remarkable side-hikes to ancestral ruins, historic sites, and unexpected waterfalls.
+Today, the JWP route offers some of the most adventurous paddling in the United States.
+Across six southwestern states, paddlers will find a surprising variety of trips.
+Enjoy flatwater floats through Canyonlands and the Uinta Basin; whitewater kayaking or rafting in Dinosaur National Monument and Cataract Canyon; afternoon paddleboarding on Flaming Gorge Reservoir and Lake Powell; multiday expeditions through Desolation Canyon and the Grand Canyon; and much more, including remarkable hikes and excursions to ancestral ruins, historic sites, museums, and waterfalls.

 “A must-stow companion for beginning paddlers, seasoned river runners, and armchair adventurers with dreams of exploring these storied rivers.
 Bezemek successfully weaves essential planning info with a vivid narration of the 1869 expedition and interviews and episodes from his own worthy pilgrimage down the Green and Colorado.
 The result is informative and inspirational, awakening paddlers of all levels to a deeper history and wider scope of opportunities along the JWP route.”